m-p-esser/mysql-walmart-data-model/README.md

 # MySQL Walmart Data Model

-> 🚧 Warning
+> 🚧 Info
 >
-> This Project is Work in Progress and subject to change
+> This Project is currently on hold

 ## What is this Project about